fjyaniez/yanez.io/en/_posts/2018-05-31-interesting-articles-from-may.md

 ---
 layout: post
-title: Interesting articles from May
+title: Interesting articles from 2018 May
 lang: en
-lang_order: 2
+lang\_order: 2
-ref:  interesting-articles-from-may
+ref:  interesting-articles-from-2018-may
 ---
 A selection of articles I found interesting this May.
 I get them mostly from *Hacker News* so I also link the HN thread in the discussion link.